GregFinzer/Compare-Net-Objects/Readme.md

 What you have been waiting for.
 Perform a deep compare of any two .NET objects using reflection.
 Shows the differences between the two objects.

 # Compatibility
-Compatible with .NET Framework 3.5 and higher.
-Portable Class Library version works with .NET 4.0+, Silverlight 5+, Windows Phone 8+, Windows RT 8+, Xamarin iOS, and Xamarin Droid.  .NET Core too.
+Compatible with .NET Framework 4.0 and higher.  .NET Core 1.3 and higher.
+Portable Class Library version works with .NET 4.0+, Silverlight 5+, Windows Phone 8+, Windows RT 8+, Xamarin iOS, and Xamarin Droid.

 # NuGet Package
 [![NuGet](http://img.shields.io/nuget/v/CompareNETObjects.svg)](https://www.nuget.org/packages/CompareNETObjects/)